wrmoon/resume/resume_manager.md

 * Overhauled ~1000 lecture slides to be more contemporary, relevant, factual and accessible.
 * Responsible for creating assignments, tests and projects for students.
 * Coach students during office hours.
 * For many students, this is their first contact with programming.
-Started the semester by introducing them to the concept of variables and guided them to proficiency with the STL.
+I start the semester by introducing them to the concept of variables and by the end guide them to basic proficiency with OOP and the STL.

 ### Datto, Rochester, NY - Software Engineering Manager
 #### 12/2021 - 8/2022